Sergio Carbajo: Career

 After receiving his Ph.D., Carbajo began working as an associate staff scientist for the Lasers in Science Division at Stanford's SLAC.
 In 2018, he was promoted to staff scientist and also became department head for the Linac Coherent Light Source (LCLS) Lasers for Accelerators Research and Development department until 2021.
+Carbajo is Professor of Electrical and Computer Engineering and Professor of Physics & Astronomy at the University of California, Los Angeles, where he was granted tenure in July 2025.
+He also holds a visiting professorship in the SLAC Photon Science Division at Stanford University, a role he has held since 2021 following earlier staff and leadership positions in LCLS laser research and development.
+At UCLA, he is the founder and director of the Queered Science & Technology Center (QSTC) and the Quantum Light–Matter Cooperative, established in 2022 and 2021 respectively, and he serves as affiliated faculty with the California NanoSystems Institute (CNSI) and the Center for Quantum Science and Engineering (CQSE).

 As of 2022, he is a visiting professor for Stanford's SLAC Photon Science department.
 In this capacity, Carbajo bridges expertise across disciplines in photon sciences and accelerator physics for the advancement of XFEL technology and science, namely LCLS and LCLS-II science and instrumentation.
 His work at SLAC is central to his research career, combining quantum and nonlinear optics and laser-matter interactions to develop scientific instruments and processes.

 At UCLA, Carbajo primarily teaches courses on photonics, such as Principles of Photonics and Photonic Devices and Circuits.
 He also teaches courses that combine humanities with STEM, which includes the course Humanities-Informed STEM Studies and various other seminars.

 From 2019 to 2021, Carbajo was an affiliated faculty in the Department of Physics at Colorado School of Mines.
 He has also been a visiting scientist for the Donostia International Physics Center since 2023, researching topological nanophotonics.
-Carbajo is the founder of NLighten Photonics LLC.

 Carbajo was also a 2024 Nature Light Science and Applications Rising Star winner for his work in optics and photonics.

+Carbajo has founded and led multiple technology ventures and translational projects: he is co-founder and CTO of Dragon Energy, Inc. (2025–present) and founder of Nlighten Photonics, LLC (2023–present).
+His work includes SBIR projects and collaborations with industry partners to commercialize ultrafast photonics and timing technologies.

+Carbajo teaches undergraduate and graduate courses in photonics, photonic devices, and seminars that link STEM with humanities and societal questions.
+He supervises postdoctoral researchers, doctoral and master's students, and a large cohort of undergraduate researchers and interns.
+His mentoring record spans national laboratory internship programs and university degree supervision across engineering and physics.